Teaching in the Context of Generative AI

 Generative AI Tools – What are they and what can they do?

 Since OpenAI rolled out ChatGPT in late 2022, higher education (among many other industries) has had to adapt to the unprecedented capabilities of large language models (LLMs) and other generative AI tools.
 These new tools generate surprisingly effective, novel responses to human prompts in the form of writing, code, images, and even video.
-ChatGPT has been used to generate outputs satisfying the requirements of the Bar Exam and the MBA exam for the Wharton School of Business.
+AI tools can generate audio summaries of texts for readers, create convincing video simulations of real people, and simulate at least B-level writing on many topics.
 The wide availability of these tools combined with their impressive, and consistently improving outputs, has created many questions regarding academic integrity, the viability of certain kinds of assessments, and the future of work itself.

 How Do LLMs function?